 Minus: Churn MRR from customers who cancelled completely

-Here’s a real example from a $4M ARR SaaS company:
+Here’s a real example from a $4M ARR SaaS company that faced several financial red flags common in early-stage SaaS businesses:

 Starting MRR (January 1): $333K